ecavan/FeynmanAPI/README.md

 Open **http://localhost:8000** for the browser UI, or **http://localhost:8000/docs** for the API explorer.

-For local development from a clone, `uvicorn feynman_engine.api.app:app --reload` still works.
+For local development from a clone, `uvicorn feynman_engine.api.app:app --reload`

 ### Quick API examples